sdonk/oscar-sagepay/docs/source/errors.rst

 Errors
 ======

-RedirectURL not provided
+RedirectionURL not provided
 ------------------------

 .. image:: http://i.imgur.com/31oCTON.png
     :align: center
-    :alt: RedirectURL not provided
+    :alt: RedirectionURL not provided

 The plugin uses Site to generate the notification URL for SagePay, make sure that the right value is defined.